Shbu/PracMachineLearning_WeightLiftingExerciseAnalysis/README.md

 * Parallel Random Forest.
 * Random Forest with tuning control.

-Parallel processing to improve speed.
+Step 1: Tweaking machine for Parallel processing to improve speed.
 ----------------------------
 I have used doParallel library and made 4 clusters to do parallel processing.
 Later I registered these clusters to use them for fitting algorithms.